theaquamarine/windows-powershell-docs/docset/windows/remotedesktop/new-rdvirtualdesktopdeployment.md

 The **New-RDVirtualDesktopDeployment** cmdlet installs the role services that Virtual Desktop Infrastructure (VDI) requires to create a virtual machine-based desktop deployment.
 You can specify the **CreateVirtualSwitch** parameter to create a pooled virtual desktop collection in addition to installing the role services.

-In Windows Server® 2012, the Microsoft Virtual Desktop Infrastructure (VDI) deployment is a scenario-based installation that allows you to install, configure, and manage your virtual desktops from a central location.
+In Windows Server??
+2012, the Microsoft Virtual Desktop Infrastructure (VDI) deployment is a scenario-based installation that allows you to install, configure, and manage your virtual desktops from a central location.

 ## EXAMPLES